TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.39.md

 ---

-They sought again to take him: and he went forth out of their hand.
+They sought again to seize him, and he went out of their hand.